Solomon curve

 The Solomon curve is a graphical representation of the collision rate of automobiles as a function of their speed compared to the average vehicle speed on the same road.
 The curve was based on research conducted by David Solomon in the late 1950s and published in 1964.
 Subsequent research suggests significant biases in the Solomon study, which may cast doubt on its findings.

-The original research
+Initial research

-In 1964, Solomon researched the relationship between average speed and the collision rates of automobiles and plotted the results.
+In 1964, Solomon researched the relationship between average speed and the collision rates of automobiles.
 While others have attempted to quantify the relationship between average speed and collision rates, Solomon's work was both "the earliest and best known".
 Solomon conducted a comprehensive study of more than 10,000 collision-involved drivers and their vehicles and how other roadway, driver, and vehicle characteristics affect the probability of being involved in a crash.
 He found that the probability of being involved in a crash per vehicle-mile as a function of on-road vehicle speeds follows a U-shaped curve with speed values around the median speed having the lowest probability of being in a crash.
 Although typically called the Solomon curve, the U-shaped curve has also been referred to as the Crash Risk Curve.